National Conference

 THE CONFERENCE OBJECTIVES

-The 2026 National Closing the Gap Indigenous Health Conference aims to advance equitable health outcomes for Aboriginal and Torres Strait Islander peoples through culture, self-determination, and holistic wellbeing.
+The 2026 National Indigenous Closing the Gap Health Conference aims to advance equitable health outcomes for Aboriginal and Torres Strait Islander peoples through culture, self-determination, and holistic wellbeing.
 The conference will:

 • Provide a culturally safe space to nurture the body, mind, and spirit through dialogue, learning, and sharing innovations in Indigenous health.